sgandhi07/s.jay.gandhi/content/images-and-text/hamilton-biden-industry.md

 Parenti notes that it is (almost) always in a time of crisis and upheavals that certain ideas germinate into blueprints, which then turn to practices, institutions, and norms, and that is why I find this book tangentially germane.

-### CATASTROPHIES AND ELECTION YEAR

-{{< figure src="../portland_urban_forest.png" link="../portland_urban_forest.png" width="100%" caption="*Urban Forest in Portland, Oregon (2019)*" target="_blank" >}}

-In the United States we are witnessing unprecedented wildfires raging across the American west coast; extreme increase in quantity of hurricanes in the American south; wildlife in "catastrophic decline" as exemplified by the mass death of migratory birds in American southwest; a global pandemic showing signs of second-wave resurgence; and our inability to act in response to livelihood decimation.

-This year we also have an election coming up-- VOTE FOR BIDEN.

-{{< figure src="../vote_for_biden.png" link="../vote_for_biden.png" width="100%" caption="*Vote For Biden: Vote To Bide Our Time.
-For definitely I was high.*" target="_blank" >}}
 <!--
 Biden, we VOTE and CALL on you to adopt the Green New Deal as part of the party platform.
 The Green New Deal or according to Pelosi, "Green dream of whatever" is a dream.
 It is the People's revision of the American Dream, and we ASK you that you let us dream, instead of leaving us to live this apocalyptic nightmare.